romi/Plant-Imager3/.junie/guidelines.md

 All Python files should:
 1. Start with a shebang line: `#!/usr/bin/env python3`
 2. Include UTF-8 encoding declaration: `# -*- coding: utf-8 -*-`
-3. Include license information if applicable
+3. Remove any license information if applicable
 4. Follow with module documentation
 5. Include imports in a logical order (standard library, third-party, local) and always split them
 6. Define constants, classes, and functions